Body and Arm Lift

-During the procedure, Ellen can “lift” and remove unattractive skin folds in virtually every area of the body that is affected.
-If you have excess skin around your waist and thighs, Ellen offers lower body lifts that combine a tummy tuck and liposuction in her Connecticut practice, along with skin removal around the pubic area, buttocks, thighs, and hips.
+During the procedure, Ellen can “lift” and remove you extra skin folds from virtually every area of the body that is desired.
+If you have excess skin around your waist and thighs, Ellen offers lower body lifts that combine a tummy tuck and liposuction, along with skin removal around the pubic area, buttocks, thighs, and hips.

-While these combined procedures can make a huge difference, your lower body isn’t the only area that Ellen can improve at her practice in Westport, Connecticut.
-A “brachioplasty,” or upper arm lift, can remove excess skin that flaps beneath the arm, giving your upper arms a tighter, more toned appearance.
+While these combined procedures can make a huge difference, your lower body isn’t the only area that Ellen can improve.
+A brachioplasty, or upper arm lift, can remove excess skin that flaps beneath the arm to give your upper arms a tighter, more toned appearance.
 In addition, an upper body lift can smooth out folds that extend from the chest area to the mid-back.
-And, if your skin has retained its elasticity, liposuction can remove fatty tissue in your arms and back.*
+And, if your skin has retained its elasticity, liposuction can remove fatty tissue in your arms and back.

 With any of these procedures, Ellen’s ultimate goal is to make you feel comfortable and secure in your new body.
 You can count on that.

 I’ve been working out a lot at the gym to try and reduce the saggy skin under my arms – I feel stronger and have more muscle but the flappy skin is still there.
 Help!

 Unfortunately, there really is no way to spot reduce any trouble area on the body.
 And, if you have excess skin from a dramatic weight loss it can be especially loose requiring surgical removal of the excess skin.
 The tightening I’m able to perform in the procedure gives the most desirable result.
 For patients that have good skin elasticity but fatty tissue under the arm, I sometimes use liposuction to get the desired result of fat removal and skin tightening.